fionanealon/iris-data-set-project/README.md

 11. Type ‘python investigate.py’ in the command prompt in the terminal
 12. Press enter

 **4. Summarise the data set by, for example calculating the maximun, minimum and mean of each column.
-A Pythin script will quickly do this for you**
+A Python script will quickly do this for you**

+ Summary of python files uploaded to project repository to investigate the Iris flower data set
+1. mean.py - A python script to calculate the mean of each column
+2. max.py - A python script to calculate the maximum of each column
+3. min.py - A python script to calculate the minimum of each column
+4. median.py - A python script to calculate the median of each column
+5. sum.py - A python script to calculate the sum of each column

-- Mean of each column in the Iris flower data set
+#### Mean of each column in the Iris flower data set - mean.py

 The mean is the average of an array of numbers.
 It is calculated by summing all of the numbers in the array and then dividing by the total count of numbers.